If what you are looking for is easy, delicious, low-carb keto soft-baked chocolate chip bars, you are in for a treat!

 - 1/2 tsp xanthan gum (optional but this is what makes this cookie bar a little chewy)

 - 1 cup of sugar-free chocolate chips (I use Lily's stevia-sweetened chocolate chips )

 - 1 cup of chopped walnuts

-- Preheat oven to 350 degrees.
-Line a 12x16 inch cookie sheet with parchment paper. )For thicker bars use 9x13 greased baking pan.
+- Preheat the oven to 350 degrees.
+Line a 12x16 inch cookie sheet with parchment paper. )For thicker bars use a 9x13 greased baking pan.

-- Add the five eggs one at a time, mix well making sure the eggs are well incorporated into the batter.
+- Add the five eggs one at a time, and mix well making sure the eggs are well incorporated into the batter.

 - Stir in the sugar-free chocolate chips and walnuts with a spatula.

-- Spread the batter evenly unto a 12X16 inch cookie sheet or 9x13 baking pan.
+- Spread the batter evenly into a 12X16 inch cookie sheet or 9x13 baking pan.
 Bake for 30-35 minutes or until golden brown.
+If you underbake them a little they will give you a chewier consistency.

 - Allow cookie bars to cool completely before slicing.